 This is a culmination project or experience that allows students to demonstrate their learning using an area of interest as a basis for the project.
 This project begins in Grade 11 ideally and is presented to an audience to show personal learning and achievement, growth in the core competencies and a refelction on the post-graduation plans.

 School Completion Certificate

 Students with special needs may work towards achieving a School Completion Certificate, the Evergreen Certificate.
 These students have a highly personalized course program that includes a combination of Ministry courses, school developed courses, and life skills courses.
 Each student works at their own pace with the support from the CHEK ABC school based team.

-As part of the changes in curriculum, there are also new requirements for provincial assessments.
 All graduating students will be required to have written both Numeracy and Literacy skills exams at some point in their high school years.
+Grade 10 students are required to write both the Numeracy and the Literacy Assessments and Grade 12 students are required to complete an additional Literacy Assessment (note: students graduating in 2021 are exempt from the Grade 12 LTE).
 Students can take these exams up to three times over the course of high school and the highest mark is used.
 These assessments are not linked to a particular course as they were before, so students take these exams with their school of record.
 Cross-enrolled students who take only one or two courses with CHEK ABC will take these assessments with their school of record.